 Sisask gained international recognition primarily as a choral composer although the Starry Sky Cycle for piano was among the first pieces by him to attract attention.
-In 1988 Sisask finished his Gloria Patri, a work consisting of 24 a cappella hymns on Latin texts for mixed chorus, lasting almost an hour an a half in performance and based on the Kumayoshi mode.
-The order and overall selection of the hymns can be varied.
+In 1988 Sisask finished his Gloria Patri, a work consisting of 24 a cappella hymns on Latin texts for mixed chorus, lasting almost an hour and a half in performance and based on the Kumayoshi mode.
+The order and overall selection of the hymns can be varied, and they can also be sung independently.
+The song cycle was recorded by Finlandia Records, and it has been widely performed around the world.
+Other popular works for mixed choir include e.g. Benedictio , a sonorous piece in which the fifths in the bass create a hypnotic, suggestive feel.

 Apart from choral works Urmas Sisask has written chamber, instrumental and orchestral music.
 He has developed his own, expressive language with an idiom closer to the old authentic church modes than to the tensions of the major-minor system.
 Being also fond of the suggestibility of recurrent phrases he has sometimes been described as a musical shaman.